heewoong-noh/heewoong-noh.github.io/_pages/about.md

   #   <p>''Hi, my name is Louis, third year Bichon Frise!
 I'm the first dog of AFGRL.''</p>

 news: true  # includes a list of news items
-sections: true
+sections: false
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottoss of the page
+social: false  # includes social icons at the bottoss of the page
+latest_posts: false  # includes a list of the newest posts
+educations: false
+work : false
+teaching : false
 ---

 Hi, I'm Heewoong Noh.